ericbannon/chainguard-rh-s2i/README.md

 ## Chainguard Python + OpenShift S2I Integration Test

-This repository demonstrates how to use **Chainguard base images** (in this case, the Python 3.12 image) as a **Source-to-Image (S2I) builder** in OpenShift with minimal friction.
+This repository demonstrates how to use Chainguard base images (in this case, the Python 3.12 image) as a Source-to-Image (S2I) builder in OpenShift with minimal friction.

-We’re testing a “**S2I-lite**” approach — keeping the clean, minimal Chainguard runtime but layering on the minimal S2I scripts required for OpenShift builds.
+We’re testing a “S2I-lite” approach — keeping the clean, minimal Chainguard runtime but layering on the minimal S2I scripts required for OpenShift builds.

 ---